Minhazulmin/laravel-10-QR-Code-Generate/README.md

 ```
 **[Step - 7]** **Copy Code and paste on function:**

-use it on the top of the class name
+Use it on the top of the controller
 ```bash
 use SimpleSoftwareIO\QrCode\Facades\QrCode;
 ```